-Step 6 – Registrant visits the printing agency and makes a payment for an on-demand card printing request
+Step 6 – The registrant visits the printing agency and makes a payment for an on-demand card printing request

-Step 7 – Printing agent will issue a real-time order and customer will collect the printed card
+Step 7 – The printing agent will issue a real-time order and the customer will collect the printed card

 Step 8 – Authentication service provided to relying parties via ASP (Authentication Service Providers)